prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Configures the refresh interval for the file.
-Prometheus will reload the content of the file at the interval
+<p>RefreshInterval configures the refresh interval at which Prometheus will reload the content of the files.</p>
-defined by RefreshInterval.</p>
 </td>
 </tr>
 </tbody>